 6. Watch chest fall.
 Remove your mouth from the patient’s and look along the chest, watching the chest fall.
 Repeat steps five and six once.

 7. Repeat chest compressions and rescue breaths.
 Place your hands on the chest again and repeat the cycle of 30 chest compressions, followed by two rescue breaths.
 Continue the cycle.
+Also memorize these key steps to save someone’s life when they are choking.

 Get more information about handling health emergencies and natural disasters in the new book Reader’s Digest Quintessential Guide to Handling Emergencies.
 You’ll get must-know tips and tactics for preparing your home, stocking the right supplies, preventing and handling accidents, coping with medical situations, and keeping your family safe.
 Learn more and buy the book here.